-Instead, some listings will appear depending on where you live or how they surf the web.
-Moreover, search engines try to match the results with the intent of the user’s query.
 Hence, designing the content with the user in mind is Google’s go-to advice to SEO to reflect in user elements.
-Let’s dive into how Google uses contextual signals to personalize search.
+Let’s dive into how Google user context signals to personalize search.

 Users will get the results relevant to the country or place they’re in.
 So, for example, if a person in the US searches for a ‘last night football score’ will get the results from American football.
 Simultaneously, if a person in the UK searches for the same query, they will see the results for their corresponding event.

 While considering geography and language, ensure that your content interacts with users in the areas you serve.
 If your website doesn’t consider its relevance to a specific location or country, you’ll miss the opportunities to show up when it comes to personalizing the location.
 If you need to be relevant, you should focus on your international SEO.

 Another significant metric that needs to focus on user signals.
 Have you ever tried a search engine results page with the term ‘near me?’ you’ll get the results from a search engine comprised of the town or area you’re currently in.

 If you want to appear in the city-based results, optimizing your site based on locality is crucial.
 You can make your site relevant to areas by adding your business’ address to the website and Google My Business.
 Furthermore, focusing on industry-based verticals like ‘Make my Trip’ by establishing the presence can enhance your site’s relevance.
 If your business has multiple locations, it’s good to add to the site.